 Post-Operative Nausea and Vomiting

 Post-operative nausea and vomiting (PONV) can be one of the most distressing parts of the surgical journey.
-It affects approximately 20-30% of patients within the first 24 hours post-surgery.
+It affects approximately 20-30% patients within the first 24-48 hours post-surgery.

-The consequences of PONV can include increased anxiety for future surgical procedures, increased recovery time and hospital stay, and, in severe cases, aspiration pneumonia, incisional hernia, bleeding, and metabolic alkalosis.
+The consequences of PONV can include increased anxiety for future surgical procedures, increased recovery time and hospital stay, and, in severe cases, aspiration pneumonia, incisional hernia or suture dehiscence, bleeding, oesophageal rupture, and metabolic alkalosis.

 There are a number of risk factors for PONV.
 They can be divided into patient factors, surgical factors, and anaesthetic factors.

 - Intra-abdominal laparoscopic surgery

 - Squint surgery (highest incidence of PONV in children)

 - Overuse of bag and mask ventilation (due to gastric dilatation)